cognitive-metascience/.github/profile/README.md

 ## Papers and preprints

+- Rorot, W., & Miłkowski, M. (2023, December 13).
+Empirical evidence in conceptual engineering, or the defense of 'predictive understanding'. https://doi.org/10.31234/osf.io/a2v4u

+> In this draft (currently under review) we argue for the use of empirical evidence from digital philosophy in the practice of conceptual engineering, and provide a proof-of-principle by discovering an engineering the concept of 'predictive understanding' hitherto overlooked by philosophers working on understanding, but present in scientists' discourse.

 - Miłkowski, M. (2023).
 Cognitive Metascience: A New Approach to the Study of Theories.
 PsyArXiv. <https://doi.org/10.31234/osf.io/xvyz3>

 > This paper presents the cognitive metascience approach, in particular the account of scientific theories in terms of cognitive artifacts whose contents are not fully accountable for in terms of data.
 It's forthcoming in the Polish *Review of Psychology*, vol. 66, issue 1 (2023).
 The Polish translation of the paper is already out: <https://doi.org/10.31648/przegldpsychologiczny.9459>